-Owning a pickup truck has plenty of benefits, but everything you have sitting in your truck bed is exposed to the outside world.
-If you want to shield whatever it is you’re carrying from the elements or potential thieves, you need a tonneau cover.
+Owning a pickup truck has plenty of benefits (like making you very popular with your friends when they’re moving), but everything you have sitting in your truck bed is exposed to the outside world.
+If you want to shield your cargo from the elements or potential thieves, you need a tonneau cover.
 A tonneau is a truck bed cover for your pickup truck that sits over the bed, usually mounted either to the sides of the bed.

-There are a variety of styles both hard and soft truck bed covers available.
-Hard tonneau covers typically mount against the back of the cab, and either lift up like a giant tailgate, or more typically fold up in hinged sections.
-More flexible soft tonneau covers can roll up when they’re not being used or when you need to access the bed of your truck.
-Choosing between a soft or hard tonneau cover depends on what you plan on using it for, and how you plan on using your truck on a daily basis.
-You’ll also want to consider if you need to take it all the way off often, and the weather where you live.
-Soft tonneau covers are not a good choice if you expect them to support a foot of snow.
+There are a variety of styles available, both hard and soft.
+Hard tonneau covers typically mount against the back of the cab, and either lift up like a giant tailgate or, more typically, fold up in hinged sections.
+Flexible soft tonneau covers can roll up when they’re not being used or when you need to access the bed of your truck.
+Choosing between a soft or hard tonneau cover depends on the type of cargo you need to conceal and how you plan on using your truck.
+You’ll also want to consider if you’ll often remove the tonneau cover completely and the weather where you live—soft tonneau covers are not a good choice if you expect them to support a foot of snow.

-In this article, we’ll go over some of the best soft and hard tonneau covers currently available, covering a wide variety of styles and brands.
-Ideally, this serves as a good starting point for your research on the right cover for your truck’s bed.
+In this article, we’ll go over some of the best soft and hard tonneau covers currently available, covering various styles and brands.
+Ideally, this is a good starting point for researching the right cover for your truck’s bed.
 After all, it can be confusing to shop for a truck tonneau cover when there are so many different styles and brands on the market, all seemingly trying to achieve the same goal.

 Below are our picks of the best tonneau covers for your truck on sale today.
 Picking one out can be confusing, so see our Table of Contents below for some help figuring out which one you need.

 - 1. Editor's Choice: Tyger Auto Tri-Fold Tonneau Truck Bed Cover